YOUR NEUROLOGIC SUPERHIGHWAY

 Other good sources of fiber are barley, oats, flaxseed, apples and seaweed.
 Certain types of starch resist digestion and feed bacteria.
 These are found in grains, legumes and seeds.

-high-quality probiotic, you can also top up your good bacteria with probiotic foods like yogurt, non-processed cheeses and fermented foods such as sauerkraut, kefir and kimchi.
+In addition to supplementing your diet with a high-quality probiotic, you can also top up your good bacteria with probiotic foods like yogurt, non-processed cheeses and fermented foods such as sauerkraut, kefir and kimchi.

 info@awakeningfromalzheimers.com